slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 Server Setup
 ============
-You will need an HTTP server for these tests.
+You will need an HTTP and PHP server for these tests.
 Options are:
 * Setup a local server (e.g. wamp/mamp/lamp).
 * Use built-in server on Mac:
     a.
 (OSX 10.7 and earlier) Turn on web server: System Preferences > Sharing > Web Sharing: On